jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/The Traveler.md

 ### Current Activities
 Despite his apparent detachment, the Traveler accepted a small flying creature as a gift from Cassius.
 Cassius occasionally attempts to summon or talk with the Traveler, though the calls often go unanswered.

+Cassius traveled with The Traveler during downtime and comes to understand that the deity is creating small ripples with small precise changes that alter the course of fate.

 ### Personality Traits
 - Quietly and indifferently observant